ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ## Importing

 You might have noticed that in the setup there are two `ctn` files mentioned.
-Let's go on and create the `app_config.ctn`.
+Let's go on and create the `config.ctn`.

-Inside the `app_config.ctn` we define another parameter:
+Inside the `config.ctn` we define another parameter:

 ```ctn
 :missions.available: {